 Sr. No. Key Audit Matter Auditors Response 1 Assessing Impairment of investments and loans in subsidiary companies Our audit procedures included the following: As at March 31, 2022 carrying values of Fund's investment in subsidiaries amounted to Rs.
 354,605.50 Lakhs and loans and advances is Rs.
-16,608.93 lacs Management reviews regularly whether there are any indicators of impairment of such investments/ loans by reference to the requirements under Ind AS.
-Management performs its impairment assessment by comparing the carrying value of these investments/ loans made to their recoverable amount to determine whether impairment needs to be recognized.
-For impairment testing, value in use has been determined by forecasting and discounting future cash flows of subsidiary companies.
+16,608.93 lacs Assessed the appropriateness of the Funds valuation methodology applied in determining the recoverable Management reviews regularly whether there are any indicators of impairment of such investments/ loans by reference to the requirements under Ind AS.
+Management performs its impairment assessment by comparing the amount.
+In making this assessment, we also evaluated the objectivity, independence and competency of specialists involved in the process; carrying value of these investments/ loans made to their recoverable amount to determine whether impairment needs to be recognized.
+Assessed the assumptions around the key drivers of the cash flow forecasts, discount rates, revenue projection For impairment testing, value in use has been determined by forecasting and discounting future cash flows of subsidiary companies.
 Further, the value in use is highly sensitive to changes in critical variable used for forecasting the future cash flows including traffic projections for revenues and discounting rates.
-The determination of the recoverable amount from subsidiary companies involves significant judgment and accordingly, the evaluation of impairment of investments/loans in subsidiary companies has been determined as a key audit matter.

-the cash flow forecasts were suitable, including considerations due to current economic and market conditions including effects of COVID- 19 pandemic.
+The based on the independent expert traffic study reports, etc. by management and independent valuer, including considerations due to current economic and market conditions including effects of COVID-19 pandemic; determination of the recoverable amount from subsidiary companies involves significant judgment and accordingly, the evaluation of impairment of investments/loans in subsidiary companies has been determined as a key audit matter.
+Assessed the appropriateness of the weighted average cost of capital used in the determining recoverable amount by engaging valuation expert; - Evaluated potential changes in key assumptions as compared to previous year / actual performance with management in order to evaluate whether the inputs and assumptions used in the cash flow forecasts were suitable, including considerations due to current economic and market conditions including effects of COVID- 19 pandemic.
 Assessed the recoverable value headroom by performing sensitivity analysis of key assumptions used.
 As regards loans granted to subsidiary companies, we have obtained and considered management evaluations of recoverability of loans granted to its subsidiary companies.
 2 Computation and disclosures as prescribed in the InvIT regulations relating to Statement of Net Assets and Total Returns at Fair Value Our audit procedures include the following- As per the provisions of InvIT Regulations, the Fund is required to disclose Statement of Net Assets at Fair Value and Statement of Total Returns at Fair Value which requires fair valuation of assets.
 For this purpose, fair value is determined by forecasting and discounting future cash flows.
 The inputs to the valuation models are taken from observable markets where possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
-Judgements include considerations of inputs such as WACC, Tax rates, Inflation rates etc. Accordingly, the aforementioned computation and disclosures are determined to be a key audit matter in our audit of the standalone financial statements. -Read the requirements of SEBI InvIT regulations for disclosures relating to Statement of Net Assets at Fair Value and Statement of Total Returns at Fair Value. -Assessed the appropriateness -Tested controls implemented by management to determine inputs for fair valuation as well as assumptions used in the fair valuation.
+Judgements include considerations of inputs such as WACC, Tax rates, Inflation rates etc. Accordingly, the aforementioned computation and disclosures are determined to be a key audit matter in our audit of the standalone financial statements.
+Read the requirements of SEBI InvIT regulations for disclosures relating to Statement of Net Assets at Fair Value and Statement of Total Returns at Fair Value.
+Assessed the appropriateness Tested controls implemented by management to determine inputs for fair valuation as well as assumptions used in the fair valuation.
 We have relied on the valuation report issued by the independent valuer appointed by the Investment Manager in accordance with SEBI InvIT Regulations.